ietf-wg-wimse/draft-ietf-wimse-arch/draft-ietf-wimse-arch.md

 * Identity Proxy

 Identity proxy is an intermediary that can inspect, replace or augment workload identity and security context information.
 Identity proxy can be a capability of a transparent network service, such as a security gateway, or it can be implemented in a service performing explicit connection processing, such as an ingress gateway or a Content Delivery Network (CDN) service.
+Identity proxy MAY introduce additional context based on source identifier, communication properties and administrative policy.
+This context MAY be communicated as a transaction token {{I-D.ietf-oauth-transaction-tokens}}.

 * Attestation